-• This sixth output of the macroeconomic scenarios project updates the fifth output which was published on 18th February 2021.
-It is an interim output, which the Greater London Authority is making available for the benefit of external stakeholders in tackling the COVID-19 crisis.

-- The scenarios: - are not meant to represent optimal policy responses, but different futures against which policy responses could be tested. - are not forecasts they do not represent what we think will happen but what could plausibly happen under alternative assumptions about the future. - are inevitably subjective, although they have been informed by discussions with internal and external analysts and economists. - We will continue to track actual data in order to review our assessment of the likelihood of alternative scenario outcomes.
+- This seventh output of the macroeconomic scenarios project updates the sixth output which was published on 11th March 2021.
+It is an interim output, which the Greater London Authority is making available for the benefit of external stakeholders in tackling the COVID-19 crisis. - The scenarios: - are not meant to represent optimal policy responses, but different futures against which policy responses could be tested. - are not forecasts they do not represent what we think will happen but what could plausibly happen under alternative assumptions about the future. - are inevitably subjective, although they have been informed by discussions with internal and external analysts and economists. - do not capture the full range of uncertainty about the future, which is likely to lie outside the range of the scenarios. - We will continue to track actual data in order to review our assessment of the likelihood of alternative scenario outcomes.